Optical steering of a large ring laser: Results

 When split mode operation is present, the PD$_{\text{FSR}}$ signal shows a beat at the frequency $f_{\text{FSR}}$ as seen in Fig.~\ref{fig:dynamics} c).
 The amplitude modulation is likely caused by unstable mode competition present in a split mode configuration, indicating the impracticality of this operation regime for a sensitive gyroscope sensor.
 This mode competition arises from backscatter coupling, which causes a fraction of the light to propagate on the same mode as the counter-propagating direction, thereby also producing a small residual Sagnac signal at this position.\\ It is interesting to note that this observed beat always occurs at a frequency of $1f_{\text{FSR}}$, and a split mode between two non-adjacent modes is never observed, not even when injecting the ring laser from $f_{0}-1f_{\text{FSR}}$ to $f_{0}+1f_{\text{FSR}}$ or vice versa.\\ \\ Further, we observe that the backscatter-induced mode competition after an injection causes the non-injected direction to mode jump in about two thirds of all cases, while the injected direction always follows the injected frequency, as seen in Fig.~\ref{fig:injection} a).
-The exact cause for this asymmetry between two beams is not clear, as one would expect them to have the same probability to mode jump due to backscatter coupling.
-Surprisingly, the injected mode seems more robust than the counter-propagating mode, even on timescales many orders of magnitude longer than $\tau$.
+The intricate process of backscatter coupling is explained in Ref.~\cite{Hurst2014}, and more work is required to elucidate the origin of the asymmetry.
+Still, it is interesting to observe that the injected mode is more robust than the counter-propagating mode, even on timescales many orders of magnitude longer than $\tau$.